 16 PEAKS was developed as part of Sarah’s LMCC Workspace Residency, 2016-17.
 The next 20 “peaks” were developed in early 2018 in anticipation of a Princess Grace Work-in-Progress Residency Award to develop the large-scale video installation punctuated with live performance at Baryshnikov Arts Center in May, 2018.
 36 PEAKS had two days of 6 hour performances (3 two-hour cycles each day) in the John Cage and Merce Cunningham Studio on May 23 and 24, 2018.

 Feelings of both being a part of something and apart from everything.
 Helplessness and relief.
 Calmness and anxiety. – Jake Manabat

 I didn’t leave.
 I stayed for the whole thing, simultaneously soothed and intrigued by the quiet, cumulative effect of the space and movement.
 Though I never looked at the time, I know that my pleasure in the experience heightened as it moved into the second hour. – Mina Samuels for MEDIUM

-We anticipate developing the next 10-12 video “peaks” during summer 2019 and are looking for the next opportunity to bring the performance element to life.
+We anticipate developing the next 10-12 video “peaks” during 2023 and are looking for the next opportunity to bring the performance element to life.